walterdejong/rustydebug/README.md

 rustydebug
 ==========

-This crate adds macros useful for print-style debugging.
+This crate adds a `debug!()` macro useful for print-style debugging in Rust.

     use rustydebug::debug;